Arabic culture

 For those who aren’t fond of grammar, Indonesian is the best language to learn.
 Grammar is very simple because there are no verb conjugations and plurals and grammatical genders.

-More surprise!
+More surprises!

 Who would say that English speakers can easily learn Swahili?